 Children with High Lp(a)

-Lipoprotein(a), or Lp(a), is made of an LDL-like particle attached to an apolipoprotein called apolipoprotein(a).
-Like the "bad" cholesterol (LDL), Lp(a) appears to increase the risk of cholesterol buildup in the arteries.
+Lp(a) is made of an LDL-like particle attached to an apolipoprotein.
+Like bad cholesterol (LDL), Lp(a) appears to increase the risk of cholesterol buildup in the arteries.

 Elevated Lp(a) is extremely common.
-It occurs in 1 in 5 people around the world.
+It occurs in approximately 1 in 5 people around the world.

 No, diet and exercise don’t change Lp(a) levels.

-Your Lp(a) is determined by your genetics.
-You inherit one “allele” (half of a full gene) for Lp(a) from each of your parents.
-If your child has high Lp(a), it’s likely that you or your partner also has high Lp(a).
+Your Lp(a) is determined by your genes.
+You inherit one “allele” (half of a gene) for Lp(a) from each of your parents.
+If you have high Lp(a), it’s likely that at least one of your parents has high Lp(a).

 The first thing you should do is take a deep breath.
 Remind yourself that genetics are not your fault.
 You probably passed many wonderful traits on to your child.